KnightOS/knightos.org/documentation/kimg.md

 |:---------------|:----|:------------------------|:------------------------|
 | No compression | RLE | Reserved for future use | Reserved for future use |

-If the image is both compressed and paletted, it should be decompressed and then displayed using the palette that will pop out of the decompressed data.
-If the image uses no palette, that means the image data should be located at offset 0x04.
-If the image is compressed, the entire header except the format byte and the three size bytes should be compressed with it.
+If the image is both compressed and paletted, it should be decompressed and then displayed using the palette that will result of the decompression.
+If the image uses no palette, that means the image data should be located at offset 0x0008.
+The compression **can never apply** to the ASCII string "KIMG", the format byte, the width word or the height byte.
+If you want to compress your data, you **must** start compressing from 0x0008.

 ## Raw image data

 This is a "normal" image ; uncompressed and using no palette, it's already ready for direct write to the LCD or a screen buffer.
 They are the fastest image type to work with, but can rapidly take a lot of memory.
-For a color image, each pixel is encoded in
-R5G6B5 format, thus taking two bytes.
+For a color image, each pixel is encoded in R5G6B5 format, thus taking two bytes.
 For a monochrome image, each byte encodes 8 pixels.

 The header for a raw monochrome image would be as follows :